Usage

 -m management

-dress and the first IPv6 address associated to this interface
+IPv6 address associated to this interface will be chosen.

 -u file